-Vale Karate also counted among our membership many WKGB Welsh International Competitors.
+Vale Karate also counted among their membership many WKGB Welsh International Competitors.

-In 2012, Rob withdrew Vale Karate from the WKGB and Rob was among the founder members of a new Governing Body for Karate in Wales: Karate Wales Ltd.
+In 2012, Rob withdrew Vale Karate from the WKGB and was among the founder members of a new Governing Body for Karate in Wales: Karate Wales Ltd.

 Rob is currently President of Karate Wales Ltd.

-Through Karate Wales all our members are fully insured and have experienced new and exciting opportunities unimaginable only a few years ago!
+Through Karate Wales all members are fully insured and have experienced new and exciting opportunities unimaginable only a few years ago!

-Karate Wales is affiliated to WUKF and the IKU and affiliation to these World Bodies has opened up a host of opportunities for our competitors and those interested in officiating, and Vale Karate members, as part of the Karate Wales Squad have travelled all over Europe in the past few years.
+Karate Wales is affiliated to WUKF and the IKU and affiliation to these World Bodies has opened up a host of opportunities for competitors and those interested in officiating, and Vale Karate members, as part of the Karate Wales Squad have travelled all over Europe in the past few years.

 In 2012 Vale Karate embarked on a new competitive adventure, The Welsh Karate League.

-The WKL is a fantastic opportunity for our youngsters in particular.
-Seven events per season take place around Wales with the results tied together, so although each competition stands alone, there is also a structure to find the season's champion of champions!
+The WKL is a fantastic opportunity for budding champions.
+Seven events per season take place in Wales with the results tied together, so although each competition stands alone, there is also a structure to find the season's champion of champions!

 In Vale's first season no fewer than thirteen squad members won Champion of Champions trophies!
-This success has continued as Vale Karate has won the 'Most Successful Club' award for the past six seasons, ever since we joined!
+This success has continued as Vale Karate won the 'Most Successful Club' award for the next six seasons!

 However; although we are definitely a 'sport oriented' club, it is plain to see that we offer something for everyone.